 You may want to prepare by having “practice interviews” using the framework above with friends or colleagues who have read your application and can ask you questions about your leadership.
-If your university or college has a fellowships or career office that offers mock interview assistance, please feel free to share this information with them.
+If your university or college has a fellowships or career office that offers mock interview assistance, feel free to share this information with them.
 We cannot predict what questions interviewers will ask, and request that candidates not memorize answers to anticipated questions.
-To prepare, be sure you are comfortable answering questions related, even tangentially, to the three essays (personal statement, leadership, and current affairs), to discuss additional examples of your leadership, and to discuss how being a Schwarzman Scholar advances your academic and professional interests and/or builds on what you have already studied and experienced.
+To prepare, be sure you are comfortable answering questions related, even tangentially, to the essays (statement of purpose and leadership), to discuss additional examples of your leadership, and to discuss how being a Schwarzman Scholar advances your academic and professional interests and/or builds on what you have already studied and experienced.

 Will the Schwarzman Scholars program help me obtain a visa to China?

 The Tsinghua University International Students and Scholars Office (ISSO) will provide the necessary paperwork for requesting a visa.
-This process begins early in the calendar year after a Schwarzman Scholar is accepted.
+This process begins in the spring after a Schwarzman Scholar is accepted.
 The Schwarzman Scholars staff will assist with advice but the university and the relevant consulate will issue official documents.

 Will the Schwarzman Scholars program help me to obtain a passport?

 Securing a valid passport is the responsibility of the Schwarzman Scholar.
 Given that some candidates will need to travel internationally to participate in their interviews, we recommend that applicants secure a valid passport before applying to the program.

 How long is the program of study for Schwarzman Scholars, one year or two?